Breadcrumb

 How can I tell if my SBSE project will require a change in scope (CIS)?

 View your scope of project in the Approved Scope section of your H80 grant folder in EHBs.
-The Scope of Project webpage provides guidance to help you tell if you need a CIS.
+The Scope of Project provides guidance to help you tell if you need a CIS.
 If needed, you must request a CIS for Form 5A and/or Form 5B outside of the SBSE application.

 For example, if your health center provides mental health services by referral only (Column III), you will have to request a formal CIS for Form 5A of your H80 grant to meet the requirement to provide mental health services directly (Column I) or by contract (Column II) at each school-based service site included in your application.
 If you are adding a new site, you will submit Form 5B: Service Sites in the application instead of submitting a CIS request.